Editor’s Note: Welcome to The Greats, a series on the restaurants that define their cities. Here now, a guide to the NYC Greats.

 When owner Michael “Buzzy” O’Keeffe opened The River Café in 1977, DUMBO was a desolate neighborhood, full of underutilized waterfront warehouses, but he saw potential in the sweeping views of Manhattan and the Brooklyn Bridge (now making it a must for romantic occasions).
 In many ways, the restaurant has always been ahead of its time, with chefs (among them, over the years: Larry Forgione, Charlie Palmer, and David Burke) basing fine dining menus off locally sourced and foraged ingredients.
 As the neighborhood has grown around it, the Michelin-starred restaurant has kept up, remaining a destination for dishes such as pan-roasted venison served over soft chestnut polenta and dressed with ruby port natural jus.

-Dining at the restaurant: The River Café is currently in hibernation for the winter.
+Dining at the restaurant: The River Café is currently open.